Truong-Duong/Employee-Management-System/README.md

 # Employee-Management-System

 ## Description
-Create a employee database by using sql.
+Create a employee database by using mysql.

 ## Table of Contents
 * [Installation](#installation)